Ensuring self-excluded customers do not receive marketing materials

 You must take steps to remove the name and details of a self-excluded individual from any marketing databases used by your company or group (or otherwise flag that person as an individual to whom marketing material must not be sent), within two days of receiving the completed self-exclusion notification.

-You must take responsibility for third parties with whom you contract for the provision of any aspect of your business related to the licensed activities.
+You must take responsibility for any third parties you contract for the provision of any aspect of your business related to the licensed activities.
 Where you have a relationship with a third party which sends marketing materials to your customers, you must take all reasonable steps to ensure they do not send material to those who have self-excluded.

 Affiliates or third parties

-You should therefore address the risks associated with using affiliates to acquire customers on your behalf through direct marketing by email or SMS.
+You should address the risks associated with using affiliates to acquire customers on your behalf through direct marketing by email or SMS.
 Those who have self-excluded are particularly vulnerable due to the risk of problem gambling harm and the sensitivity of their personal data.

 You could manage the risk of an affiliate marketing to those who have self-excluded by ensuring that the affiliate removes from its marketing list any individual who has self-excluded.
 However, you will be held responsible if the affiliate does not process and manage that data appropriately.